Vyral/dean-adler/_posts/2019-06-28-the-first-6-buyer-donts-of-the-home-loan-process.md

 **5\.
 Don’t omit any liabilities.** Debts such as a private mortgage, child support, or alimony that might not be showing up on your credit report must be disclosed to us in advance.
 We don’t want to have to address some last-minute issue that comes to light.&nbsp;

 **6\.
 Don’t buy furniture and/or appliances.** As touched on in No. 3, any purchase that could harm your debt-to-income ratio should be avoided at all costs.
-Wait to buy big-ticket items like furniture and appliances until after you close on the home.
+Wait to buy big-ticket items like furniture and appliances until after you close on your home.

 If you have any additional questions about today’s list, please get in touch with us.
 We’d be happy to help\!
 Keep an eye out for part two in this series coming soon\!